SoulmateSoulmate/daily/README.md

 This is line 55 with random word: gamma
 This is line 56 with random word: delta
 This is line 57 with random word: omega
+This is line 58 with random word: alpha